Five times Anthony Fauci and Rand Paul clashed in testy Senate hearings

 ‘If anybody is lying here, senator, it’s you’

-In response, Mr Fauci said he has “never lied” before Congress and that he does not retract the statement.
+In response, Dr Fauci said he has “never lied” before Congress and that he does not retract the statement.

-He snapped at Mr Fauci to “let me finish” his explanation of how his staff had determined the research being referenced did not fall under the definition of gain of function research.
+He snapped at Dr Fauci to “let me finish” his explanation of how his staff had determined the research being referenced did not fall under the definition of gain of function research.

 “Senator Paul, you do not know what you’re talking about, quite frankly, and I want to say that officially,” Dr Fauci said.
 “You do not know what you’re talking about.”